kubernetes-sigs/kueue/keps/993-two-phase-admission/README.md

 newly identified preemptions, if needed), setting the `Admitted` condition to True.

-If any check is switched to `Retry` state, the Workload will be requeued or deactivated, with respect to the `AdmissionCheckRetryStrategy.defaultRequeuingStrategy` defined in Kueue's global Configuration.
-If the Workload is requeued, controller should update Workload's
+If a ProvisioningRequest check is switched to `Retry` state, the Workload will be requeued or deactivated, with respect to the `ProvisioningRequestRetryStrategy.defaultRequeuingStrategy` defined in Kueue's global Configuration.
+If the Workload is requeued, controller should update Workload's `.status.requeueState` accordingly.
-`.status.requeueState` accordingly.
 If the limit of number of retries has been surpassed, the controller will mark the check as `Rejected`, which will result with eviction and deactivation of the Workload.

+This mechanism will be surfaced with featureGate `ProvReqRetryConfig` which will be switched on by default, and serve as a backup mechanism, if any of the current users relied on re-creating ProvisioningRequests without releasing quota.

 Setting reason to BookQuotaRequired (while keeping condition as "Unknown") means that some other, external quota is reached